 About Enterprise Systems Media

 Enterprise Systems Media, Inc. (ESM) was originally founded by Bob Thomas in 1981 and has been publishing IT magazines since that time.
-Originally named Thomas Publications, Inc., ESM has operated under several names, the most recent being MainframeZone, Inc. Always a publisher of vertical IT magazines, ESM’s first publication was Unisphere, a magazine targeted to users of UNIVAC computer systems.
+Originally named Thomas Communications, Inc., ESM has operated under several names, the most recent being MainframeZone, Inc. Always a publisher of vertical IT magazines, ESM’s first publication was Unisphere, a magazine targeted to users of UNIVAC computer systems.

 Because of the pre-eminence of IBM at the time, 4300 Quarterly was launched in 1986.
 Eventually that magazine became Mainframe Journal and following the announcement of IBM’s System/390 family in 1990, it was renamed to Enterprise Systems Journal.

 Today ESM publishes two magazines for IT professionals in the world’s largest enterprises, Enterprise Executive and Enterprise Tech Journal.
 These two independent publications were previously targeted solely to the needs of IT managers and professionals who worked with IBM mainframe computer systems under the names Mainframe Executive and z/Journal respectively.
 The change of titles and editorial focus is in line with the reality of today’s multi-platform enterprises where it is necessary to deploy workloads on a best-fit basis and manage IT assets with an enterprise-wide view.